cecileung1208/Homework/Unit 9 - SQL Challenge/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+To see the results of the database, this can be run on PostgresSQL.

 ## **4. Bonus**